emmanueljakata/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display current directory contents, including hidden files in long format
+Script to display current working directory with user and group IDs displayed numerically in long format